Exorcism of Roland Doe: Religious perspectives

 Two Christian academics, Terry D. Cooper, a professor of psychology, and Cindy K. Epperson, a professor of sociology, wrote that advocates of possession believe that "although they are not frequent, exorcisms are necessary for casting out the demonic" and "cases of genuine possession cannot be explained by psychiatry".
 Cooper and Epperson devoted a chapter of their book Evil: Satan, Sin, and Psychology to the case and dismissed natural explanations in favor of a supernatural perspective regarding the nature of evil.

 Literature and film

 This exorcism case inspired the 1971 novel The Exorcist by William Peter Blatty, which in turn was adapted into the 1973 horror film of the same title.
 The case also inspired the 2000 movie Possessed, which is said to be closer to the story in Allen's book.
 A documentary was made of the case, titled In the Grip of Evil.
 Another documentary film was made in 2010 titled The Haunted Boy: The Secret Diary of the Exorcist, where a group of investigators travels to the location in question and uncovers the diary that is said to be kept by William S. Bowdern.

+The Season 8 episode 7 of Ghost Adventures investigated the 1949 house.
+Bowdern's actual Great Niece refused to ever set foot back in the house due to the demonic force still in there.